skyzyx/resume/README.md

 I understand that we all rise and fall together, so I place emphasis on tearing down walls between departments or divisions so that we can work better together.
 My experience spans across UX, development, operations, security, and documentation — as an individual contributor, an engineering manager, and a technical/thought leader.

 I excel in teams that care about the customer or end-user, and want to make things better tomorrow than they are today.
 I excel in teams where I am given the latitude to make decisions, and work across teams to deliver the best possible customer experience.
-I excel in teams where merit and experience outweigh job titles.
+Let’s work together to create something amazing!

-Let’s work together to create something amazing.
+<div class="page-break"></div>

 ## Technical Skills and Software